aspose-total/Aspose.Total-Products/total/en/cpp/conversion/cgm-to-mhtml/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export CGM to MHTML" h2="Render CGM to MHTML within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert CGM to MHTML</h2>

+The CGM (Computer Graphics Metafile) file format is a vector-based graphics format used for storing and exchanging graphics data.
+It is widely used in the engineering and technical drawing fields.
+However, it is not supported by many web browsers, which makes it difficult to share CGM files online.
+MHTML (MIME HTML) is a web page archive format that is supported by most web browsers.
+It is a convenient way to share web pages and other documents online.
+Therefore, it is necessary to convert CGM to MHTML in order to share CGM files online.

+<h2>How Aspose.Total Helps for CGM to MHTML Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert CGM to MHTML in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert CGM file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to MHTML.
+Aspose.Total for C++ is a suite of file format automation libraries that enables C++ developers to easily convert CGM to MHTML in two simple steps.
+Firstly, you can use Aspose.PDF for C++ API to convert CGM file format to DOC.
+This API provides a wide range of features for manipulating PDF documents, including the ability to convert PDF files to other formats.
+Secondly, by using the advanced Word Document Processing API Aspose.Words for C++, you can export DOC to MHTML.
+This API provides a comprehensive set of features for creating, editing, and converting Word documents.
+With Aspose.Total for C++, C++ developers can quickly and easily convert CGM to MHTML.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}